puppetlabs/puppetdb/documentation/install_from_source.markdown

     $ sudo bash install.sh service

-And for terminus code only:
+Or for terminus code only:

     $ sudo bash install.sh termini

-Step 2, Option B: Run Directly from Source
+Step 2, option B: Run directly from source
 -----

-While installing from source is useful for simply running a development version for testing, for development it's better to be able to run *directly* from source, without any installation step.
+While installing from source is useful for simply running a development version for testing, for development it's better to be able to run **directly** from source, without any installation step.

 Run the following commands: